Learning Torque Control for Quadrupedal Locomotion: Experimental Setup and Results

 \subsection{Discussion}

-\subsubsection{Control frequency}
+\subsubsection{Control Frequency}

-Our learned locomotion policy is queried at 500\,\si{\hertz}, which is the required and upper limit frequency of the A1 robot in its torque control mode.
-Whereas, the frequencies of most joint position-based RL locomotion policies with low-level PD controllers range from 20 to 100\,\si{\hertz} \cite{peng2020learning, lee2020learning} which are drastically lower than our controller.
-The higher the frequency an RL locomotion policy runs, the faster a quadruped robot can react to the environment, which can lead to highly dynamic locomotion behaviors.
-Due to A1's firmware that limits the control frequency to 500\,\si{\hertz} or lower, we are not able to test our proposed framework higher than that on the hardware.
-During our preliminary test of the policy querying frequency, the GPU on the TX2 can stably infer the 3-layer MLP and maintain the inference at 20\,\si{\kilo\hertz} without executing its outputs on the robot hardware, which indicates that our method has the potential to achieve better performance if it is allowed to be queried at a higher frequency.
-In addition to quadrupedal locomotion, our method can potentially also be applied to bipedal locomotion that usually demands a higher frequency such as 2\,\si{kHz}.
+Our torque-based RL policy is queried at 200\,\si{\hertz}, whereas the query frequency of most position-based RL policies ranges from 20 to 100\,\si{\hertz} \cite{lee2020learning}, followed by a low-level PD controller.
+During our preliminary test of the policy querying frequency, the GPU on the TX2 can stably infer the 3-layer MLP and maintain the inference at 20\,\si{\kilo\hertz} without executing its outputs on the robot hardware, which indicates the potential for a higher-frequency policy if needed.
+Moreover, compared to the position-based RL policy, the minimum query frequency of the joint torque-based policy is supposed to be higher.